gsidsid/ai-express/README.md

 [![Deploy to Render](https://render.com/images/deploy-to-render-button.svg)](https://render.com/deploy?repo=https://github.com/gsidsid/ai-express/)

 The fastest way to get started, automatically sets up MongoDB for you.
-Has a generous free tier, but will eventually require payment for continued use.
+Has a generous free tier, but will eventually require ~$5/month for continued use.

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/template/NVhiVe?referralCode=4GE3Xc)